iwebwolverine/courses/solid-principles/open-closed-principle/README.md

 > - Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 > - This means that the behavior of a module can be extended without modifying its source code.
 This is typically achieved using interfaces or abstract classes where new functionality can be added by creating new subclasses or implementing interfaces, without altering existing code.
+> - OCP one of the most important principles in object-oriented design due to its profound impact on system maintainability.

 ### Bad Approach